Aleutian Airways: History

 The routes served by Aleutian Airways were traditionally served by PenAir, which was purchased out of bankruptcy by Ravn air group in 2018.
 Following a collapse in air travel caused by the COVID-19 pandemic, Raven Air filed for bankruptcy, and the operating certificate for PenAir was again put up for sale.
 Alaska Seaplanes, which had been outbid by Ravn for PenAir in 2018 was again outbid for PenAir.

 Alaska Seaplanes then entered into a joint venture with Sterling Airways to offer service to Southwest Alaska under the name Aleutian Airways.
 The airline utilizes ex-PenAir Saab 2000 aircraft, flown by ex-PenAir staff.

 Aleutian Airways began scheduled service with a flight from Anchorage to Dutch Harbor on November 16th, 2022.

 Corporate structure

-Aleutian Airways is a joint venture between Wexford Capital, Mckinley Alaska Private Investment, and FAA certified air carriers Air Excursions LLC and Kalinin Aviation LLC d/b/a Alaska Seaplanes.
+Aleutian Airways is a joint venture between Wexford Capital, Mckinley Alaska Private Investment, and FAA certified air carriers Air Excursions and Kalinin Aviation d/b/a Alaska Seaplanes.
 Alaska Seaplanes operates the back-office and ticket sales, while Wexford subsidiary Sterling Airways is responsible for the maintenance and operation of the aircraft.